wandb/docs/content/guides/integrations/openai-fine-tuning.md

 ### Visualization

-The datasets are also visualized as W&B Tables which allows you to explore, search and interact with the dataset.
+The datasets are visualized as W&B Tables, which allows you to explore, search, and interact with the dataset.
 Check out the training samples visualized using W&B Tables below.

 {{< img src="/images/integrations/openai_data_visualization.png" alt="" >}}